 When doing consistent email marketing, you may send many long emails (promo, onboarding).
 They often consist of several blocks with different offers that vary in appearance and placement.
 Such emails also require different types of CTA to differentiate between offers.
 This difference can be reached with the button layout and color.

 Within one email, you can use CTA with different

 Different designs help reach better contrast, especially if you use one text on all buttons.
 But even when opting for variety, you must stick to a single visual concept of your emails.
 They shouldn’t turn into a slideshow or kaleidoscope.
 Also note that you shouldn’t exceed the maximum email size, while every next CTA will add weight to your copy.

 Take a look at the fragment of the promo campaign by Pottery Barn:

-It consists of several distinguishable blocks and features several CTA types: underlined text with a link, text with a link, a button with a black background and white text, and a button with transparent background, black text and black borderline.
-However, they all look smooth and resonating with the general layout.
+It consists of several distinguishable blocks and features several CTA types: underlined text with a link, text with a link, a button with a black background and white text, and a button with transparent background, black text, and black borderline.
+However, they all look smooth and resonate with the general layout.

 Add an icon

 And while we’re on the subject, here is one more way to edit your CTA design.
 Now, you can add there an icon – an image or GIF.
 This approach will be especially applicable to actions that can be visually represented.
 For example, Add to Cart can be paired with a cart icon, Hot Sales with a fire icon, and Call Us with a phone ringing icon.

 Note, however, that when adding an icon to the CTA, choose one with a transparent background.
 Otherwise, it will look rather unprofessional on all buttons but white.